GSA-TTS/FAC/docs/ci-cd-operations.md

 * [Auto Merge Staging PR](../.github/workflows/auto-merge-staging-pr.yml)
     * This works in parallel with [Create PR to Staging](../.github/workflows/create-pull-request-to-staging.yml) as a means to automate staging merges.
 This approves the PR with a PAT.
 * [Build Docker Container](../.github/workflows/build-docker-container.yml)
-    * This workflow does a `docker build` on our system, much like if you were performaing this locally, gives the container a tag, and then pushes it to GHCR.
+    * This workflow does a `docker build` on our system, much like if you were performing this locally, gives the container a tag, and then pushes it to GHCR.
 * [Create PR to Staging](../.github/workflows/create-pull-request-to-staging.yml)
     * This checks to see if there has been a commit in 24 hours, and if so, creates a pull request, tags it, and then approves it with the Github secret access token [GITHUB_TOKEN](https://docs.github.com/en/enterprise-server@3.16/actions/security-for-github-actions/security-guides/automatic-token-authentication#about-the-github_token-secret).
 * [Create Release](../.github/workflows/create-release.yml)
-    * Largely unused, but autofills a changelog and generates a release with a tag `v1.YYYYMMDD`.
+    * Autofills a changelog and generates a release with a tag `v1.YYYYMMDD`.
 This can be updated to automatically release on a scheduled cron.
 * [Pull & Push Containers to GCHR](../.github/workflows/pull-containers-and-push-to-ghcr.yml)
     * Pulls the latest ClamAV & Postgrest container from their respective sources, scans them with [Aquasecurity's Trivy](https://github.com/aquasecurity/trivy), and then publishes to our GHCR.
 * [Terraform Plan](../.github/workflows/terraform-plan-env.yml)